infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 ## Multiline Header Code Examples

 As mentioned in the settings columns section you can have a two line header in two variations.
 The first variation is simply to use it as a way to extend the text over two lines.
-To do this setup the column like this.
+To do this setup the column like the following examples.

 ```js
 name: [